Sentieon/segdup-caller/README.md

 **Segdup Gene caller** is a variant caller for genes located in segmental duplication regions that contain highly similar homologs or pseudogenes.
 It can leverage available long-read sequencing data to improve variant calling accuracy.

+## ⚠️ Research Use Only Disclaimer

+**THIS TOOL IS FOR RESEARCH USE ONLY AND IS NOT A VALIDATED CLINICAL TEST.**

+The Sentieon Segdup Gene Caller has not been validated for clinical diagnostic purposes.
+Clinical notes and significance information provided in the output YAML files are for **Educational and Informational purposes only** and should not be used as the sole basis for clinical decision-making.

+---

 Segdup caller currently supports whole-genome sequencing (WGS) paired-end short reads of 150 bp length, such as those from Illumina, Element Biosciences, MGI, and others.
 Sentieon provides platform-specific short-read variant calling models.
 For accurate copy number calling and phasing, Segdup caller recommends a minimum of 20× coverage, with 30× being ideal.

 Segdup caller supports additional long-read data from **PacBio HiFi** or **Oxford Nanopore**, aligned BAM files, using the corresponding Sentieon models.